ElDeveloper/Visual/README.md

-#About
+# About

 A Mac OS X implementation of a simple program to navigate through subsequent images or media in a server.
 For example, say that you have Image_1.png, Image_2.png ...
-Image 50.png and you need to navigate through them.
+Image_50.png and you need to navigate through them.

 This is specially useful when running complex algorithms on a server and you need to see and inspect the visual output constantly.

 # Contact

-If you have any question reach me on my twitter: http://www.twitter.com/yosmark
+If you have a question or suggestion, reach me on my twitter: http://www.twitter.com/yosmark

 # License